shermanloan/scejson-doc/doc/module-hcm.md

 frequency for the initial fixed rate period of the given loan.
 The default value of `12` will result in	a loan with an initial fixed rate period of 12 payments per year.
-If the loan in question uses a payment frequency for the initial fixed rate period other than monthly, specify it using this attribute.
+If the loan in question uses a payment frequency for the initial fixed rate period other than monthly, specify it using this field.

 ### 🟥 RateType